Navigating the Menu System

 To retrieve details for a specific menu item:

-• Fetch the category details from gdata_menu_category using menucategoryuniqueid.
+gdata_menu_itemusing the id. - Fetch the category details from

-• Use the menuid from the category table to get overall menu details from gdata_menu.
+menuidfrom the category table to get overall menu details fromgdata_menu. - Navigate to the

-• Find the locations serving this item by matching menuid in gdata_menu_location.
+brandid. - Find the locations serving this item by matching

-• Get the pricing for this item from gdata_menu_item_price using menuitemid.
+menuidingdata_menu_location. - Get the pricing for this item from

 By following this path, you get a comprehensive view of the menu item, its recipe, price, where it's served, under which category, and the menu it's part of.